Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## {{site.TITLE_SSDLC_SECTESTS_DEFECTH}}

-1. **Review:** Findings SHOULD always be reviewed by the team.
+1. **Review:** Security findings SHOULD always be reviewed by the team to verify their validity.

-2. **Refine:** Teams CAN refine a finding score.
+2. **Refine:** Teams CAN refine a score of a security finding.
 For example, they can refine a CVSS Base Score by evaluating its CVSS Environmental Score, taking aspects such as classification or accessibility into account.
 When a score is refined, the original score (e.g. base CVSS vector) MUST be documented.

-3. **Track:** Security defects MUST be tracked in a defect tracking system and SHOULD include relevant metadata (e.g. SLA, criticality rating, CVSS score, source, etc).
+3. **Track:** Verified security findings MUST be tracked as defects in a defect tracking system and SHOULD include relevant metadata (e.g. SLA, criticality rating, CVSS score, source, etc).

 4. **Mitigate**
-    - Vulnerabilities MUST be mitigated within the development process according to [{{site.TITLE_SSDLC_SECDEV_SECGATES}}]({{site.URL_SSDLC_SECDEV_SECGATES}})
+    - Vulnerabilities MUST be mitigated within the development process according to release gate requirements defined in [{{site.TITLE_SSDLC_SECDEV_SECGATES}}]({{site.URL_SSDLC_SECDEV_SECGATES}}).
     - If a vulnerability exist in prod or pre-prod, the requirements outlined in [{{site.TITLE_SSDLC_SECOP_VULNREMED}}]({{site.URL_SSDLC_SECOP_VULNREMED}}) MUST be followed.

 5. **Conduct Risk Acceptance:** If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
 For applications with an *risk class >= [HIGH]*, this risk acceptance MUST be formally documented (e.g., within a defect tracking system).